gambit0070/Data-Warehouse/Report/Report.md

 3. How many road crashes occurred during holidays in each state in 2024?
 4. Which age group is most frequently involved in road crashes during rush hours?
 5. How many road crashes occurred at each speed limit in each Australian state during 2024?
-6. What is the road fatality rate per 100,000 people by state in 2020?
+6. What is the road fatality rate per 100,000 people by state in the year 2020?

 The capabilities of the designed data warehouse are not limited to these queries alone.